Dyslexia Symptoms and Signs

 • Cannot write or match the appropriate letter when given the sound.

 • Often ignores punctuation.
-He may omit full stops or commas and fail to see the need for capital letters.
+They may omit full stops or commas and fail to see the need for capital letters.

 • Poor at copying from the board.